Abhishek-Sadawarte/Python_Practice_For_data_science/README.md

  this function is used to split the given string by delimeter syntax 'split' = .split(" ") [" ", this colon shows by how you want split] syntax 'join' = .join()

+ # fibonaci series
+ The Fibonacci sequence begins with  and  as its first and second terms.
+After these first two elements, each subsequent element is equal to the sum of the previous two elements.

+Programmatically:
+1. fibonacci(0) = 0
+2. fibonacci(1) = 1
+3. fibonnaci(n) = fibonacci(n-1) + fibonacci(n-2)